-Here’s how to do a quick DIY Walking Tour of Rome featuring Il Pincio, Piazza del Popolo, the Spanish Steps, Piazza Navona, Trevi Fountain and Pantheon.
-We’ve also included a map with this walking tour itinerary.
+If you don’t have tons of time to spend in Rome, you should still knock out the city’s main sites.
+Here’s how to do a quick DIY walking tour of Rome featuring Il Pincio, Piazza del Popolo, the Spanish Steps, Piazza Navona, Trevi Fountain, and Pantheon.
+So, enjoy Rome with this walking tour itinerary and maps.

-This itinerary hits on the major spots in Rome that you can hit without a guided tour.
-That said, we highly recommend our Rome in a Day Tour with Colosseum and Vatican Museums to hit not only the sites mentioned below but also skip the line at the Vatican and Colosseum.
+If you’re planning to see the Vatican and Colosseum, we highly recommend our Rome in a Day Tour that not only includes the sites mentioned below but also gets you skip-the-line access to the Vatican and Colosseum.

-- Il Pincio & Piazza del Popolo
+- Il Pincio and Piazza del Popolo

 - The Trevi Fountain